 - Distracted Driving.
 Drivers who are trying to text and drive or multitask while they’re at the wheel have a greater risk of colliding with others around them.

 - Improper Left Turns.
 Many accidents occur because another driver unlawfully turned left.
 They may have turned without having the right-of-way, or they may not have seen the motorcyclist.
 When a rider is thrown from their vehicle, it’s likely they will be severely injured.

 The Severity of Motorcycle Accident Injuries

 Motorcyclists lack the protection that a car gives its driver.
-At best, a motorcyclist will have a helmet and thick, long-sleeved clothing.
-In an accident, there’s more potential for the motorcyclist to sustain devastating injuries because they’re likely to come in contact with the pavement at high speeds.
+At best, they will have a helmet and thick, long-sleeved clothing.
+In a wreck, there’s more potential for the rider to sustain devastating injuries because they’re likely to come in contact with the pavement at high speeds.
 The force of impact can cause an array of injuries.

 - Traumatic Brain Injury.
-Motorcyclists can still hurt their head when they are wearing a helmet.
-Some states don’t have any motorcycle helmet laws.
+Operators can still hurt their head when they are wearing a helmet.
+Some states don’t have any helmet laws.
 Traumatic brain injuries can reduce a person’s ability to speak, process information, and may also inhibit mobility.

 - Neck/Spinal Cord Injury.
 Injuries to the spinal cord can cause paralysis, including paraplegia and quadriplegia.

 - Burn Injury.
 The friction from skidding on the ground could potentially cause serious burn injuries – also called road rash.
 There’s a chance of permanent scarring, nerve damage, and skin grafts.

 - Loss of Limb.
 Motorcyclists can potentially lose an arm or a leg in a serious collision, or they may lose the mobility of one of their limbs.